-Lack of federal relief leaves states, cities facing big deficits
+No federal relief leaves states, cities facing big deficits

 “The irony is that the person who will defund the police is Donald Trump,” Whaley said.

-Richard Sheets, deputy director of the Missouri Municipal League, said local governments there have been stung by a plunge in sales tax revenue and could use more federal aid.
-But he said they also want more time to use what the federal government has already sent.
-Under current law, that money must be used by the end of the year.
+Richard Sheets, deputy director of the Missouri Municipal League, said local governments there need to be allowed more time to use the federal aid they’ve received so far.
+Currently, it all must be spent this year.

-North Carolina’s 500 towns and cities anticipate a combined $600 million cumulative drop in revenue for the coming fiscal year, according to estimates from the state’s League of Municipalities.
+North Carolina’s 550 local governments anticipate a combined $600 million cumulative drop in revenue for the coming fiscal year, according to estimates from the state’s League of Municipalities.

+Rick Schuettler, executive director of the Pennsylvania Municipal League, said many of his 116 member governments have not received any federal aid so far.
+That will translate into cuts to police, fire, parks and basic services.

+“If you think the impact on local government isn’t going to affect the overall economy, it is,” he said.

 Among the biggest needs is more money to make schools safe so teachers and students can get back in the classroom.
 In many districts across the country, learning will be done remotely when classes resume for the new year.